skyetran/HermioneElenitsa/README.md

 # HermioneElenitsa

 Add all indicators in MQL5/Indicators
-Run HermioneElenitsa.exe to see result.
+Run HermioneElenitsa.ex5 to see result.